Free UK Delivery

 Shorts

-Perfect for summer cycling and warmer spring and autumn days, cycling shorts are streamlined and padded shorts mean extra comfort.
-Bib shorts with mesh straps are breathable and if you can find a pair of cycling shorts with a non-slip material around the thigh this can prevent chafing and stops them from riding up.
+Perfect for summer cycling, cycling shorts are streamlined and padded shorts mean extra comfort.
+Bib shorts with mesh straps are breathable and if you can find a pair of cycling shorts with a non-slip material around the thigh this can prevent chafing and stop them from riding up.

-Come rain or shine, travelling by bike may be your only option.
-So, you should invest in some extra weatherproof layers so you don't get caught out in the cold or in the middle of a storm.
+When cycling in rain, you need some waterproof cycling clothes.
+So, you should invest in some extra layers so you don't get caught out in the middle of a storm.

 Water Resistant Layers